 As a result, Chukchi Huskies were highly motivated to work, but also calm and endearing in the home.
 The women of the tribe cared for these dogs, ensuring they had appropriate temperaments for families.
 This was essential because of the kids in the home.

-Most Huskies aren’t great guard dogs.
-We think they make better watchdogs instead.
+Most Huskies today aren’t great guard dogs because they’re too friendly.
+Instead, we think they make a much better watch dog.
 Still, with the Chukchi, Siberian Huskies were guard dogs that protected the people and their reindeer from wild animals, such as wild wolves.

 Huskies have alert, active personalities and would howl if they sensed anything out of the ordinary.
-In addition, they’re not small dogs either.
-A full adult-sized Husky can weigh up to 60 pounds and stand 24 inches tall.
+Plus, they’re not small dogs either.
+A full adult-sized Siberian Husky can weigh up to 60 pounds and stand 24 inches tall.
+And with all that fluff, they look bigger than they are.

 There are definitely better options for guard dogs.
-However, the Chukchi people didn’t have the luxury of selecting the perfect breed.
-And considering they didn’t have security systems, alarms and law enforcement, Huskies were better than nothing.
+However, the Chukchi people didn’t have the luxury of selecting the ideal breed.
+Considering they didn’t have security systems, alarms or law enforcement, Huskies were great options.

 The History of Huskies

-The long history of the Siberian Husky is a murky one.
-Some historians believe that these dogs existed over 3,000 years ago, though there is no conclusive evidence on the earliest date they’ve been around.
+The long history of the Siberian Husky is murky.
+Not everyone can agree on it.
+However, some historians believe that these dogs existed over 3,000 years ago, though there is no conclusive proof on the earliest date they’ve been around.

-And while the Chukchi had used Huskies as sled dogs for years, they began to generate more interest among the global community when mushers in Siberia and North America began to use them in competitive sled races.
+The Chukchi had used Huskies as sled dogs for countless years.
+However, they began to generate more interest among the global community when mushers in Siberia and North America began to use them in competitive sled races.

 Huskies in North America